An LLM-as-Judge Metric for Bridging the Gap with Human Evaluation in SE Tasks: Our Approach

 \textbf{Score Ensembling.} To generate the final score for each sample, we aggregate the individual scores from the team members using a simple averaging ensembling strategy.
 The final predicted score $\hat{s}$ is computed as: $\hat{s} = \frac{s_1 + s_2 + s_3}{3}$.

 \textbf{Mapping Score to Target Scale.} The predicted score $\hat{s}$ is initially on a 0--100 scale.
 However, human-annotated scores in different datasets may use different scales (e.g., 1--5).
-To ensure compatibility with the evaluation criteria, we apply a linear transformation~\cite{linear_map}.
+To ensure compatibility with the evaluation criteria, we apply a linear transformation~\cite{cullen2012matrices}.
 For example, for datasets where the human-annotated scores follow a 1--5 scale, we map the predicted score as follows: $\mathcal{E}(x, y, r) = \frac{\hat{s}}{100} \times 4 +1$.
-This transformation ensures that the predicted scores align with the target scale of each dataset, and $\mathcal{E}(x, y, r)$ is the final correctness score produced by our \TOOL.